tomhallmain/dev_scripts/README.md

 #### `ds:agg`

 Aggregate data by specific indices or by full rows/columns by field value.
 For example, count all instances of a regex match, sum number data at each index, or group the results of an operation on one index by unique values from another index.
+Extended stats such as median, mode, quartiles, and standard deviation are also supported (`ds:agg -h`).

 ```bash
 $ cat /tmp/agg_ex